 When I bought my first house.
 I was drawn to the idea of purchasing pieces to decorate the walls and it has since become a healthy addiction.
 I feel that overall art is a better investment than say, exotic cars, that have come to impress me less than a good Picasso.
-Art and design has permeated my life through media and pop-culture since childhood, however, Don Thompson’s book The $12 Million Stuffed Shark helped me realize th impact art can make in a built environment and it’s financial value.
+Art and design has permeated my life through media and pop-culture since childhood, however, Don Thompson’s book The $12 Million Stuffed Shark helped me realize the impact art can make in a built environment and its financial value.

 What are your views on patronage?

 For those wondering what patronage is, it means supporting artists that are not deceased and that are part of the community.
 Patronage is striving to develop the arts community by investing in up-and-coming artists as well as working with curators at museums.
 Patronage can include monetary gifts to emerging artists to help them create new work without expecting to receive pieces, or anything else, in return.
 Patrons are respected by everyone in the community because they are genuine.
 Gallerist and friend, Carrie Eldridge taught me that when you think open-minded about not just art but life you have the ability to progress- That is what I love about patronage, thinking beyond the box, and why I strive to do my part and donate to artists and causes when I can.

 How many gallerists or dealers do you talk to on a regular basis?